getgrav/grav-learn/pages/01.basics/03.installation/docs.md

 ### Automatic Updates

-The preferred method for updating Grav (from v0.9.3 onwards) is to use the Grav Package Manager (GPM).
-All you need to do then is to type:
+The preferred method for updating Grav (from v0.9.3 onwards) is to use the **Grav Package Manager (GPM)**.
+All you need to do then is navigate to the root of your Grav site and type:

 ```
 bin/gpm selfupgrade